wbuchwalter/ng2-redux/README.md

 into your Angular 2+ applications.
 Our approach helps you by bridging the gap with some of Angular's advanced features, including:

-* Change processing with RxJS observables
+* Change processing with RxJS observables.
-* Compile time optimizations with `NgModule` and Ahead-of-Time compilation
+* Compile time optimizations with `NgModule` and Ahead-of-Time compilation.
 * Integration with the Angular change detector.

 ## Getting Started